 And, perhaps especially for cancer-related science outreach, empathy can go a long way to bridge what can be quite a gap between researchers and the public.

-“At the Crick’s exhibition we have video installations showing interviews with Charlie Swanton, Karen Vousden and Simon Bolton,” explains Dethlefsen.
+“At the Crick’s exhibition we have video installations showing interviews with Charlie Swanton, Karen Vousden and Simon Boulton,” explains Dethlefsen.
 “And yes, they talk about exciting science, but it also means we can be real humans to visitors, you know, show we’re not robots.
 The more we can show that human side of ourselves and why we’re doing the research and why it matters to people, the more we can build a positive relationship.”

 From empathy to pragmatism

 Of course, all researchers communicate about their work.
 Often in fact.
 But doing so to a public audience requires a change of gears that doesn’t always come easily.
 So, is it really worth finding the space in a very busy professional life to do so?

 There are reasons beyond the ethical to communicate your work to a range of audiences.
 “These days,” Balkwill says, “if you can’t write a good paper or a good grant, then you’re not going to get anywhere.
 Science is all about good communication and I’ve always found that having this outreach strand to my career has been enormously helpful.”

 Dethlefsen has also seen researchers benefit from sharper communication skills.
 It’s a very pragmatic flip side, she says, of what researchers can get out of talking about their work in general terms.
 “The people who make decisions about funding, they have to care about a researcher’s work.”
 She says.
 “They won’t always be experts and they need to understand the impact of the science.”

 Science is all about good communication and I’ve always found that having this outreach strand to my career has been enormously helpful.

 Perhaps unexpectedly for those who don’t regularly talk to the public about their work, there is also a lot to be said for what, essentially, amounts to crowd-sourcing a critique of your research.